Tech CareersRelocationEuropeLast updated: Jun 1, 2024

 The Raw Salary Gap

-One massive equalizer for highly skilled expats moving to Amsterdam is the "30% ruling".
-This tax advantage allows employers to pay 30% of your gross salary tax-free for up to 20 months (down from 5 years previously, but still incredibly powerful).
-This substantially raises your net take-home pay, bridging the gap with highly taxed California salaries.
+One massive equalizer for highly skilled expats moving to Amsterdam is the official 30% ruling (30%-regeling).
+This tax advantage allows employers to pay 30% of your gross salary completely tax-free.
+While the Dutch government recently passed legislation to taper this benefit over 5 years (down from a flat 5 years), it remains an incredibly powerful tool.

 Live Cost of Living Comparison